jess-dam/jess-dam.github.io/README.md

 ---
-Click [here](https://jess-dam.github.io/near-hello-world-app) to find the GitHub Page where this project is hosted
+Click [here](https://jess-dam.github.io/near-hello-world-app) to find the GitHub Page where this project is hosted.
+Also see [here](https://github.com/jess-dam/near-hello-world-contract) for the rust implementation of the contract

 <img src="https://user-images.githubusercontent.com/33174730/176561287-8182e79d-979f-4744-ac13-3bc35f606c4d.gif" width="700" />